-During James Stuart’s 1714 rebellion against the English monarchy, tartan became a symbol of defiance.
-After the Battle of Culloden in 1746, it was banned—undeniable proof of culture’s soft power.
+Fast forward to the 18th century: by now, tartan had become the fabric of Gaelic culture, woven deep into the clan system.
+But during James Stuart’s 1714 rebellion against the English crown, it became something more—a symbol of defiance.
+After the Battle of Culloden in 1746, tartan was banned outright.
+That wasn’t just fashion regulation—it was recognition of culture’s soft power.

 Keeling (red version)